The Last Judgment [eternal judgment]

 Jesus also makes the shocking statement that the ancient cities of Sodom and Gomorrah - proverbs for any gross immorality - would find the judgment more bearable than certain cities in Judea in which Jesus had taught.
 To put it in the context of how startling Jesus' statement is, let's look at how Judas portrays the sin of these two cities and the consequences they received in their lives for their actions:

-"Even the angels, who did not keep their heavenly rank, but left their dwelling, he held fast in darkness with eternal bonds for the judgment of the great day.
-So also Sodom and Gomorrah and the surrounding towns, which likewise committed fornication and followed other flesh, are set as an example and suffer the torment of everlasting fire” (Jude 6-7).
+“Even the angels who did not keep their heavenly rank but abandoned their proper dwelling place, he has held in eternal chains in darkness for the judgment of the great day.
+So also Sodom and Gomorrah and the surrounding cities, which likewise practiced fornication and indulged in unnatural lust, are set as an example and will suffer the punishment of eternal fire” (Jud 6-7).

-But Jesus speaks of the cities in the judgment to come.
-“Truly I say to you, the land of Sodom and Gomorrah will be more tolerable on the day of judgment than this city [ie the cities that did not receive the disciples]” (Matthew 10,15).
+But Jesus speaks of the cities at the future judgment.
+“Truly I tell you, it will be more bearable for the land of Sodom and Gomorrah on the day of judgment than for this city [i.e., the cities that did not receive the disciples].”
+(Mt 10,15).

 So perhaps this suggests that the events of the Last Judgment or the Eternal Judgment do not quite agree with what many Christians have accepted.
 The late Reformed theologian, Shirley C. Guthrie, suggests that we do well to reorient our thinking about this crisis event: